shulgaalexey/elnido/router/README.md

 ### Huawei HG659 with Vodafone firmware

+Configure phishing protection

-Set OpenDNS as DNS, which allows to use its phishing protection
+Set up Cisco OpenDNS as DNS, which allows to use its phishing protection

-1. Login to admin UI at http://192.168.1.1/html/advance.html#internet
+1. Login as admin in http://192.168.1.1/html/advance.html#internet

 2. Edit Internet_vdsl properties